 The Scholastic Aptitude Test (SAT) is used as an entrance examination by many colleges and universities throughout the nation.
 In addition to the SAT, a college may also require the entering student to take one or more of the fifteen SAT subject tests.

-The state of Illinois is on a three-year contract (beginning 16-17 school year) with the Scholastic Aptitude Test (SAT), which means that students will take the SAT during the Spring semester of the Junior year.
+The state of Illinois utilizes the SAT as the state accountability assessment, which means that students will take the SAT during the Spring semester of the Junior year.
+The accountability assessment is a graduation requirement in Illinois so a junior who misses the SAT may be required to take it senior year.
 If students choose to take the SAT a second time, they must register online and take the test on a National test date (Saturday).
 See test dates below.